Samar962/INDUCTION-EXPERIENCE-FROM-ME/README.md

 - after the test.

-- I met with my friends And enjoy the time with them.
+- I met my friends And enjoyed the time with them.

 # Day 3rd (RAI) 4th july 2025

-- The 3rd was Started by  a little speech of the <B>HARPREET KAUR MAM</B> .She asked the students to close his eyes for 5 minutes and relaxe their mind.
+- The 3rd day was Started with a little speech given by <B>HARPREET KAUR MAM</B> .She asked the students to close their eyes for 5 minutes and relax their minds.

 ### 08:30am to 09:30am
-- The first lecture was taken by the <B>CAUSMIC CLUB TEAM</B> .
-The team member of that club gave many benefits of that club.
+- The first lecture was taken by <B>CAUSMIC CLUB TEAM</B> .
+A team member of that team told us about the benefits of the club.
 Then the team memeber showed their instagram page.
-Here we says different type of reels Which was created by the student of that collage.By the <B>CAUSMIC CLUB TEAM</B> many program were organised and many of the students take part in that program.
+On that page we saw different type of reels Which were created by the student of that collage.By <B>CAUSMIC CLUB TEAM</B> many program were organised by CAUSMIC TEAM and many students take part in the program.

 ### 09:30am to 10:30am
-- The second leacture taken by a sir.
-Who gave the information about the sports car and how we can build a car.
-He had a execellent knowlage about the car.
-He also told that the weight of the car not greater than the 786kg.
+- The second leacture was taken by a sir.
+Who gave us the information about the sports car and how we can build a car.
+He had excellent knowledge about the cars.
+He also told that the weight of car not greater than 786kg.

 ### 10:30am to 12:30pm
-- The second leacture was taken by the <B>PRIYA DARSHNI MAM</B> and the topic was <B>"RIGHT UNDERSATNDING","RELATIOSHIP","PHYSICAL FACALITY"</B>.
+- The second leacture was taken by <B>PRIYA DARSHNI MAM</B> and the topic was <B>"RIGHT UNDERSTANDINGS","RELATINOSHIP","PHYSICAL FACALITY"</B>.
-- She described the all topic very breifly.
-Everyone sitting in auditorium listened her very attentively.
-She also described about Relationship toward our family and toward our family.
+- She described the topic very breifly.
+Everyone sitting in auditorium listened her attentively.
+She also described about the Relationship toward our family and toward our friends.

  ### 12:30pm to 01:30pm
-- This is the time of the lunch break.
+- It's time of the lunch break.
 A breif escape for nourishment and relaxation.

  ### 01:30pm to 02:30pm
   - In this time there was a P2P leacture.
 Which was conducted by the senior of that collage.
 IN this leacture she gave the knowlage about the <B>C++ LANGUAGE</B>.
 She gave the knowlage about What is the <B>"VARIABLES", "PSEUDO CODE",</B> etc.